ryan4yin/pulumi-libvirt/README.md

 ## Warning

-WARNING: This repository are now deprecated since an Official Provider [pulumi/pulumi-libvirt](https://github.com/pulumi/pulumi-libvirt) is available.
+**WARNING: This repository are now deprecated since an Official Provider [pulumi/pulumi-libvirt](https://github.com/pulumi/pulumi-libvirt) is available.**

+but the examples in this README is still usable with the offical provider, as the offical provider is also based on [dmacvicar/terraform-provider-libvirt](https://github.com/dmacvicar/terraform-provider-libvirt).

 ## Installation